Correll Files

 Ideate

 Some people would call this brainstorming, but after defining the problem to be solved, the problem solver or team goes about coming up with "new and innovative" ways to solve the problem.
 The ability to come up with new solutions is like a muscle.
 The ability is weak and challenging at first, but the more we practice, the better we get.
-As we see people come to the Fab Lab in camps, classes and member visits, we watch their problem solving abilities grow with each project.
+As we saw with people come to the Fab Lab in camps, classes and member visits, we watched their problem-solving abilities grow with each project.
+We know we'll see similar growth as we work with people of all ages in the Life Skills Academy.

 Prototype